MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment_nano.md

 docker pull microsoft/nanoserver
 ```

-> At this time, only the Nano Server base image is compatible with a Nano Server container host.
+At this time, only the Nano Server base image is compatible with a Nano Server container host.

+> Please read the Windows Containers OS Image EULA which can be found here – [EULA](../Images_EULA.md).

 ## Manage Docker on Nano Server